With Rhizal, group threads can message one another using hashtags.

 By default Rhizal is AI-free, both for security and so organizers can directly control the language sent to their community.

-Optionally, Rhizal can forward messages to a quantized (dumbed down) Large Language Model run on a server that the Rhizal team controls.
+Optionally, Rhizal can forward messages to a quantized (dumbed down) Large Language Model run on a server that the Rhizal team or one of our partner organizations controls.

 This allows for basic LLM functionality without the cost or security issues associated with a large chatbot provider.